01 of 10

 - Guy's Burger Joint

-- Harry's Steakhouse - fixed surcharge of $30 per person
+- The Steakhouse (fixed surcharge of $30 per person)

-In addition to... these dining venues, the Carnival Liberty also has a special Chef's Table dinner with a surcharge of $75 per person.
-This dinner starts with hors d'oeuvres in the gallery, followed by dinner designed by Carnival's master chefs in either one of the dining rooms or in a intimate, quiet room on the ship like the library.
+In addition to these dining venues, the Carnival Liberty also has a special Chef's Table dinner with an extra surcharge.
+This dinner starts with hors-d'oeuvres in the gallery,... followed by dinner designed by Carnival's master chefs in either one of the dining rooms or in an intimate, quiet room on the ship like the library.
 These dinners are limited to 12 persons.

 The Carnival Liberty also has 24-hour complimentary room service.Continue to 2 of 10 below.